sapporo-wes/yevis-cli/README.md

     -v, --verbose    Verbose mode

 OPTIONS:
-    -g, --github-token <github-token>    GitHub Personal Access Token -r, --repository <repository>        GitHub repository to send pull requests to [default: ddbj/yevis-workflows]
+        --gh-token <github-token>    GitHub Personal Access Token
+    -r, --repository <repository>    GitHub repository to send the pull requests to. (format: <owner>/<repo>) [default: ddbj/yevis-workflows-dev]

 ARGS:
-    <config-file>    Configuration file generated by `make-template` command [default: yevis_config.yml]
+    <config-locations>...
+Location of the yevis configuration files (local file path or remote URL) [default:
+                             yevis-config.yml]
 ```

-An explanation of the validation rules for some fields in the config file:
+Explanation of validation rules for some fields in the configuration file:

-- `id`: ID of the workflow generated by the `make-template` command.
-Do not change this value.
+- `id`: The ID of the workflow generated by the `make-template` command; this value should not be changed.
-- `version`: Version in the form `x.y.z`.
+- `version`: The version of the workflow, in the form of `x.y.z`.
-- `license`: LICENSE is `CC0-1.0` only.
-This is because the files will be uploaded to Zenodo later.
+- `license`: A license for the workflow; an example of license should be a distributable license such as `CC0-1.0`, `MIT`, or `Apache-2.0`.
+This is because `yevis` will later upload the workflow to Zenodo.
-- `authors`: Please add information for Zenodo; do not delete the ddbj account.
+- `authors`: Workflow author information. `yevis` will use this information for Zenodo uploads.
-- `workflow.name`: Give it you like.
+- `workflow.name`: Give it any name you like.
-- `workflow.repo`: Do not change this value.
 - `workflow.readme`: It is used to describe the workflow.
-Use any URL you like.
+Specify the location of the README file.
 - `workflow.language`: `CWL`, `WDL`, `NFL`, and `SMK` are supported.
-- `workflow.files`: The list of files.
-Files specified as `type: secondary` will be placed in the execution directory with `target` as the path at workflow execution time.
+- `workflow.files`: A list of files; files specified as `type: secondary` will be placed in the execution directory with `target` as a path when the workflow is executed.
-- `workflow.testing`: The list of tests.
-Please refer to `test` for how to write tests.
+- `workflow.testing`: A list of tests.
+See `test` for how to write tests.

-Several example are prepared.
+Several example are provided.
 Please check:

 - [`test_config_CWL.yml`](https://github.com/ddbj/yevis-cli/blob/main/tests/test_config_CWL.yml)
 - [`test_config_WDL.yml`](https://github.com/ddbj/yevis-cli/blob/main/tests/test_config_WDL.yml)